Scitator/papers/papers/1803_cnn_vs_rnn.md

 ##### Afterworlds

-- if you know the length distribution of your data, it's time to try TCNs for your problem (as for me, pure dynamic lengths are almost never used in practical applications)
+- If you know the length distribution of your data, it's time to try TCNs for your problem (as for me, pure dynamic lengths are almost never used in practical applications)
 - It's interesting to see experiments with pretrained W2V for LM tasks
 - Due to the TCNs advantages, they can be a real competitor for RNNs field tasks.